PLEASE CLICK ON THE questions BELOW TO view INFORMATION:

 + How do I pay for my CSA share?
 Do I need to use a credit card?

 You may pay by debit or credit card via PayPal or Dwolla or by check.
 These choices are offered at the end of the CSA sign-up process on the check-out page.
 When possible, we prefer payment by check as we are charged high fees for purchases via paypal.
 Dwolla is a good second choice because their fees are much lower.

-All members paying in installments must be paid in full by May 1, 2018.
-Share pick-ups will not be allowed to any member who has not paid in full.
+All shareholders must be paid in full before the first pick-up of the season.
+Pick-ups will not be allowed to any shareholder who is not paid in full.

-Members pick up their weekly shares at one of the locations below on regularly scheduled days.
-Members choose a pick-up day and location during registration.
+Shareholders pick up their produce on a weekly basis at one of the locations below on regularly scheduled days.
+Shareholders choose a pick-up day and location during registration.
 Pick-up locations and days are as follows:

 Nyack Farmers’ Market, Main Street Parking Lot, Nyack, NY.
 Pick up is at RFA/Cropsey Community Farm Booth.
 THURSDAY 8:00 am – 2:00 pm